Welsh-language literature: Stage works

-1900-1950
+1900–1950

-If the nineteenth century had been a century of change, then this only accelerated in the twentieth.
+If the 19th century had been a century of change, then this only accelerated in the 20th.
 By now Welsh was for the first time a minority language in Wales, with the 1901 census being the last to show Welsh as the language of over half the population.
 This decline would accelerate during the first half of the century before stabilising in the final decades.
-With most migration to Wales having taken place before the First World War, the continued decline during the twentieth century represented language shift within families and the low social status of Welsh.
-Much of the literature in Welsh of the period was produced in response to, or at least in the awareness of, this climate of crisis and of a changing Welsh identity, one aspect of which was the emergence of Welsh writing in English as a significant tradition in its own right for the first time.
+With most migration to Wales having taken place before the First World War, the continued decline during the 20th century represented language shift within families and the low social status of Welsh.
+Another aspect of this cultural shift was the emergence of Welsh writing in English as a significant tradition in its own right for the first time, which some Welsh writers perceived as either an irrelevance or a threat to their own legitimacy.

-However, despite (or even because) of this unpromising context, there is a widespread recognition that Welsh-language literature thrived during the twentieth century.
-This can be attributed in part to a growing academic professionalism on the part of Welsh writers, in response to the establishment of the University of Wales, which began teaching university courses in Welsh literature.
-Although these were initially antiquarian in focus and taught exclusively in English, this had changed by the middle of the century, with the universities effectively supplanting the role of the old Welsh societies.
+Despite (or even because) of this unpromising context for the language, there is a widespread recognition that Welsh-language literature thrived during the 20th century.
+This can be attributed in part to a growing academic professionalism on the part of Welsh writers, in response to developments like the establishment of the University of Wales, which began teaching university courses in Welsh literature.
+Although these were initially antiquarian in focus and taught exclusively in English, this had changed by the middle of the century, with the universities effectively supplanting the role of the old Welsh societies and the Hen Bersoniaid which had maintained Welsh scholarship in the previous two centuries.
+Increasing access to literature as well as radio and the democratisation of travel enabled Welsh writers of the 20th century to tap into European literature and art in a way that few of the predecessors had been able.